COFAlumni-USB/Physics-REBoot-Quantum-Information-Processing/Week 2 Projects/proyectos/ErrorMitigation/README.md

-#Here are the content and notebooks of the Error Mitigation team
+# Here is the content and notebooks of the Error Mitigation team